 I was between 2002/2006 a Council Member for the British Osteopathic Association – kind of union of the Osteopathic world.
 My involvement took me to various meetings effecting policy decisions and hoping to guide the Association.
 It is a member association and therefore listens to their members needs and concerns.

-I am also a Committee Member of the Communications Committee of the General Osteopathic Council (GOsC) – this is the Governing Body of Osteopathy, and I feel it is important to link the Council to the everyday Osteopath out in the field.
+I was a Committee Member of the Communications Committee of the General Osteopathic Council (GOsC) – this is the Governing Body of Osteopathy, and I feel it is important to link the Council to the everyday Osteopath out in the field.

 I love the outdoors, so walking, sailing, golfing are my main passions along with more restful exercise of swimming, Tai Chi and Yoga.